Dark Matter as Incomplete Crystallization: Neutrality, Abundance, and a 1.719 GeV Mass from the Octahedral Void

 4

-) faces is the structural
+) faces removes the internal

 For the tetrahedral-void defect, the bounding polyhedron is a regular tetrahedron with 4